-Waikato Regional Council will establish and operate a publicly available accounting system and monitoring in each Freshwater Management Unit^, including:
+Waikato Regional Council will establish and operate a publicly available accounting system and monitoring in each Freshwater Management Unit[^], including:

 - a.
 Collecting information on nitrogen, phosphorus, sediment and microbial pathogen levels in the respective fresh water bodies in each Freshwater Management Unit^from: - i.
 Council's existing river monitoring network; and - ii.
 Sub-catchments that are currently unrepresented in the existing monitoring network; and - iii.
 Lake Freshwater Management Units^. - b.
-Using the information collected to establish the baseline data for compiling a monitoring plan and to assess progress towards achieving the Table 11-1 water quality attribute \(^1 \) targets \(^1 \); and - Using state of the environment monitoring data including biological monitoring tools such as the Macroinvertebrate Community-Index to provide the basis for identifying and reporting on long-term trends; and - d.
+Using the information collected to establish the baseline data for compiling a monitoring plan and to assess progress towards achieving Objectives 1 and 3 the Table 11-1 water quality attribute \tag{table} targets \tag{a}; and - c.
+Using state of the environment monitoring data including biological monitoring tools such as the Macroinvertebrate Community Index to provide the basis for identifying and reporting on long-term trends; and - d.
 An information and accounting system for the diffuse discharges from properties and enterprises that supports the management of nitrogen, phosphorus, sediment and microbial pathogens diffuse discharges at an enterprise or property scale.

-3.11.4.11 Monitoring and evaluation of the implementation of Chapter 3.11/Te aroturuki mete arotake i te whakatinanatanga o te Upoko 3.11
+3.11.4.11 Monitoring and evaluation of the implementation of Chapter 3.11/Te aroturuki me te arotake i te whakatinanatanga o te Upoko 3.11

 - a.
-Review and report on the progress towards and achievement of the 80-year water quality objectives of Chapter 3.11. - b.
-Research and identify methods to measure actions at a Sub-catchment, property and enterprise level, and their contribution to reductions in the discharge of contaminants. - c.
+Review and report on the progress towards and achievement of the 80-year water quality objectives of Objective 1 in Chapter 3.11. - b.
+Research and identify methods to measure actions at a sub-catchment, property and enterprise level, and their contribution to reductions in the discharge of contaminants. - c.
 Monitor the achievement of the values^for the Waikato and Waipa Rivers and the uses made of those rivers. - d.
-Collate data on the number of land use resource consents issued under the rules of this chapter, the number of Farm Environment Plans completed, compliance with the actions listed in Farm Environment Plans, Nitrogen Reference Points for properties and enterprises, and nitrogen discharge data reported under Farm Environment Plans. - e.
-Workwithindustry to collate information on the functioning and success of any Certified Industry Scheme.
+Collate data on the number of land use resource consents issued under the rules of this chapter, the number of Farm Environment Plans completed, compliance with the actions listed in Farm Environment Plans, Nitrogen Reference Points for properties and enterprises, and nitrogen discharge data reported under Farm Environment Plans. - $e.\ Work with industry to collate information on the functioning and success of any Certified Industry Scheme.$

-3.11.4.12-Support research and dissemination of best practice guidelines to reduce diffuse discharges/Te taunaki i te rangahautanga me te tuaritanga o ngā aratohu mō ngā mahi tino whai take hei whakaiti i ngā rukenga roha
+3.11.4.12 Support research and dissemination of best practice guidelines to reduce diffuse discharges/Te taunaki i te rangahautanga me te tuaritanga o ngā aratohu mō ngā mahi tino whai take hei whakaiti i ngā rukenga roha